IGVF-DACC/checkfiles/README.md

 Additional checks for BED, BEDPE, BIGBED, BIGINTERACT and BIGWIG files:

-- Is the file a valid file by validateFiles.
+- Is the file a valid file by validateFiles

 Additional checks for FASTA file:

-- is the file a valid FASTA file by py_fasta_validator
+- Is the file a valid FASTA file by py_fasta_validator

 Additional checks for FASTQ file: